 Experience a strong sense of community within the midwifery programme, valued by women, birthing people and their families.

-Bring life into the world.
-Support families as a midwife.
-Gain eligibility to register as a qualified midwife with the Nursing and Midwifery Council.
-Develop the expertise to deliver holistic person-centred care across a range of maternity and neonatal settings.
+Bring life into the world and support families as a midwife.
+Gain eligibility to register as a qualified midwife with the Nursing and Midwifery Council on completing your midwifery course.
+You’ll develop the expertise to deliver holistic person-centred care across a range of maternity and neonatal settings.

 - 120 - 128 UCAS Tariff points Midwifery